-The kings have been reduced to wealthy landlords and entrepreneurs in the hospitality industry, after their royal entitlements and privy purses were abolished.
+The kings have been reduced to wealthy landlords, after their royal entitlements and privy purses were abolished.
 But they still command fierce loyalty from their former subjects.

-Wide, straight avenues divide the city into sectors, nine in all, reflecting the nine divisions of the universe, based on Indian astrology.
+Wide, straight avenues divide the city into sectors, nine in all, reflecting the nine divisions of the universe according to Indian astrology.
 Each sector was dedicated to a commodity and named after the caste that traditionally traded in it, based on the rigid caste system.
-The street and market names haven’t changed, and the caste system has, at least on the surface, been abolished.
+The street and market names haven’t changed, and the caste system has – at least on the surface -been abolished.
 But Jaipur’s congested, filth strewn streets are far from the orderly place its founder envisioned.

-Jai Singh II ascended the throne of Amber at 13, and his clan’s astute alliance with the Mughals was rewarded by Emperor Aurangazeb, who bestowed upon him the title ‘Sawai’, meaning “one and a quarter” with reference to his exceptional intellect!
-His descendants obviously claimed the title as part of their hereditary inheritance!
+Jai Singh II ascended the throne of Amber at 13, and his clan’s astute alliance with the Mughals was rewarded by Emperor Aurangazeb, who bestowed upon him the title ‘Sawai’, meaning “one and a quarter” with reference to his exceptional intellect.
+His descendants claimed the title as part of their hereditary inheritance.

 The princess of Cooch Bihar and third wife of the last reigning king (before abolition of monarchy in 1971) Sawai Man Singh II, Gayati Devi was a stunning beauty who was celebrated by Vogue in her prime as one among 10 most beautiful women in the world, and who dared to reject the purdah, mandatory for royal ladies of the time!